Local Development Incentives

 - Program L7.8.2 Create incentives to encourage salvage and reuse of discarded historic building materials.

 - Policy L-7.9 Allow compatible nonconforming uses for the life of historic buildings.

 - Policy L-7.12 Maintain the historic integrity of building exteriors.
 Consider parking exceptions for historic buildings to encourage rehabilitation.

-- Program L7.12.1 Review parking exceptions for historic buildings in the Zoning Code to determine if there is an effective balance between historic preservation and
+- Program L7.12.1 Review parking exceptions for historic buildings in the Zoning Code to determine if there is an effective balance between historic preservation and meeting parking needs.

 - Policy L-7.13 Encourage and assist owners of historically significant buildings in finding ways to adapt and rehabilitate these buildings, including participation in state and federal tax relief programs.

 - Policy L-7.14 Continue to use a TDR Ordinance to allow the transfer of development rights from designated buildings of historic significance in the Commercial Downtown (CD) zone to non-historic receiver sites in the CD zone.
 Consider revising the TDR Ordinance so that transferred development rights may be used only for residential development on the receiver sites.

 Palo Alto’s subdivision code contains a section addressing historic resources.
 Palo Alto Municipal Code Title 21 (subdivisions) section 21.20.301 Items (a)(2) and (b)(1) allow for creation of a flag lot, including in the R-1 zone, that does not exceed minimum lot size (as normally required) when a Preservation covenant is placed on the historic home on the lot, and clarifies that it is not necessary to process a parcel map with exception to do this (just a parcel map).